Join as a special member! 🛒 Visit Shop Gotta-havs

 First, do not over-mix when making the sugar cookie icing.
 Mixing too long incorporates air into it and will compromise the puffiness when it's dried.

-Make sure to use your whip attachment instead of the paddle.
-Always make sure it's on the lowest setting too.
-Refer to the Sugar Cookie Icing page on how to make the royal icing or glaze.
+Make sure to use the whip attachment instead of the paddle.
+Always make sure it's on the lowest setting, too.
+Refer to the Sugar Cookie Icing page on how to make my Supreme royal icing or the glaze recipe.

-Second, after mixing the colors it should set for a while, preferably overnight.
+Second, after mixing the colors, it should sit for a while, preferably overnight.
 This allows the air bubbles to rise to the top.

 Third, adding too much liquid can contribute to air bubbles, color bleeding, and extended drying time.